hpssjellis/ai-q/README.md

    - Provide long-term support and involve multidisciplinary teams for comprehensive care.

 7. **Adaptable (30-85%)**
-   Typical high school students with some learning issues, possible disabilities, or past trauma.
-They use social media and gaming extensively but can improve with proper guidance.
+   Typical high school students with some learning issues, gender issues, social issues, possible disabilities, or possible past trauma.
+They use social media and gaming extensively but can improve screentime balance with proper guidance.

    **Educational Goals:**